amarkules-gvsu/activity02-slr/day01-fitting/README.md

 1. What are the dimensions of the dataset?
 What does each row represent?

+    The data are 1458 rows by 123 columns.
+Each row is an observation of a particular country for a particular year.

 - The dataset spans a lot of years.
 We are only interested in data from year 2016.